radius-project/docs/docs/content/concepts/faq/index.md

 Teams looking to leverage existing Helm charts can use the [Radius annotations and Recipe CRD](#TODO) to add Radius capabilities to their existing application.
 With just a few annotations, you can add the power of the Radius app graph, connections, and Recipes to your existing Helm chart.

-Teams building or migrating applications on Radius can use Bicep to model their application and deploy to Kubernetes today, as well as future platforms, including serverless platforms.

 ### How does Radius compare to Bicep?

 [Bicep](https://github.com/Azure/bicep) is a Domain Specific Language (DSL) for deploying infrastructure declaratively.
 Radius leverages Bicep as one of its supported languages for defining applications and Recipes.